Mythois/KurvKompisAppGroupProject/README.md

 5. Run "git pull" in the terminal just to be sure that you got everything from the repository
 6. Run "git branch -a" to see all branches
 7. Run "git checkout name-of-branch" to switch to another branch
-8. Once you are in the desired branch make sure that you are in the "MatLyst" folder.
-For example if you created the folder "project_2" folder in step 1, you may want to run "cd MatLyst" to enter the correct folder.
+8. Once you are in the desired branch make sure that you are in the "GoCart" folder.
+For example, if you created the folder "project_2" folder in step 1, you may want to run "cd GoCart" to enter the correct folder.
 9. You can now run "npm run dev" to start a live server that should update everytime you make changes to the codebase.

-Step 8 may  have to and step 9 and 10 certainly  have to be repeated everytime you start your IDE.
+Step 8 and 9 certainly have to be repeated everytime you start your IDE.

 ### How to save changes in a branch
 Once you have made changes that you want to save in the branch you are currently working in, do the following: